-For students who intend to study the Mathematics Advanced course, it is recommended that they study the topics Algebraic Techniques, Surds and Indices, Equations, Linear Relationships, Trigonometry and Pythagoras theorem and Single and Variable Data Analysis as well as some of Non-Linear Relationships and Properties of Geometrical Shapes from Stage 5.3 of Mathematics Years 7-10 Syllabus, if not all of the content.
+For students who intend to study the Mathematics Advanced course, it is recommended that they study the topics Algebraic Techniques, Surds and Indices, Equations, Linear Relationships, Trigonometry and Pythagoras theorem and Single and Variable Data Analysis as well as some of Non-Linear Relationships and Properties of Geometrical Shapes from Stage 5.3 of Mathematics Years 7-10 Syllabus, if not all the content.

-The Mathematics Advanced course is a calculus-based course focused on developing student awareness of mathematics as a unique and powerful way of viewing the world to investigate order, relation, pattern, uncertainty and generality.
+The Mathematics Advanced course is focused on enabling students to appreciate that mathematics is a unique and powerful way of viewing the world to investigate order, relation, pattern, uncertainty and generality.
 The course provides students with the opportunity to develop ways of thinking in which problems are explored through observation, reflection and reasoning.